lukyma/pattern/README.md

 ```

-3 - Include in ServiceCollection with DependencyIncection
+3 - Include in ServiceCollection with DependencyIncection with true parameter

 ```
-services.AddScopedProxyInterceptor<ITestService, TestService>();
+services.AddScoppedStrategy<ITestService, TestService>(true);
 ```
 Or with a different life cycle, according to your need.